 - manipulation, deceit or untruthfulness

 Religious groups must practice truth in advertising.
-All literature, spoken and cyber communications, and events must clearly and accurately identify the religious nature of the event, all sponsoring groups, and the intent of the event.
+All literature, spoken communications, and events must clearly and accurately identify the religious nature of the event, all sponsoring groups, and the intent of the event.
+It is important that students doing outreach identify themselves as members of an NU-endorsed organization, to avoid confusion with outside groups who attempt to use the campus.
 Additionally, events may not function under a “bait-and-switch” approach, namely promising one type of event or sponsor and actually offering another.

 No group may purposely misrepresent or denigrate another faith by verbal statements, or by distributing denigrating literature.
 Hate language is likewise unacceptable.
 Although disagreement among faiths is to be expected, such disagreement is to be communicated in an accurate, constructive, and respectful fashion.